sborisovffw/smart_dino/README.md

-# smart_dino
+# Smart Dino
-Neuroevolution implementation of the dinosaur chrome game.
+Neuroevolution implementation of the chrome game.